 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid description with excellent trigger terms and completeness, clearly identifying both what the skill covers and when to use it.
 The main weakness is that the capability description leans on library names rather than specific actions (e.g., 'configure stores', 'set up queries', 'migrate between solutions').
-The use of 'Master' as the opening verb is slightly informal but acceptable as third person imperative.
+The use of imperative 'Master' at the start is slightly unusual but doesn't violate the third-person guideline as severely as first/second person would.

 Suggestions

-Replace 'Master modern React state management' with specific concrete actions like 'Configure Redux Toolkit stores, set up Zustand/Jotai atoms, implement React Query caching, and migrate between state management solutions.'
+Replace 'Master modern React state management' with specific concrete actions like 'Configures Redux Toolkit stores, sets up Zustand/Jotai atoms, implements React Query caching' to improve specificity.

 | Dimension | Reasoning | Score |